 2. Orthodontists will often advise extraction of strategically located teeth before beginning treatment with braces.
 Overcrowding is one common cause of misalignment of teeth.
 Before an orthodontist can create a nice, straight smile, it may be necessary to create some space in the mouth by removing teeth.

 There is more than one type of tooth extraction.
-South Carolina patients can feel confident understanding the following information:
+North & South Carolina patients can feel confident understanding the following information:

 A simple extraction can be done with local anesthesia and light sedation if the patient so desires.
 This type of extraction is performed by a general dentist on a tooth that can be seen in the mouth.

 During a simple extraction, the patient feels nothing, as the local anesthetic given is strong and will last throughout the entire procedure.
 Typically, a simple extraction takes just a few moments, and patients can distract their minds by listening to music through earphones if they would like.

 A surgical extraction is typically performed by an oral surgeon because this type involves teeth that cannot be seen easily in the mouth.
 Surgical extractions may be performed on teeth that have broken off at the gum line or teeth that have not have come in yet.

 To see and remove the tooth, the dentist or oral surgeon must cut and pull back the gums to allow access to the tooth below the gums.
 Although a surgical extraction will also make use of local anesthesia, a patient may also take advantage of sedation.
 Some patients are fine with the use of nitrous oxide, under which they remain conscious; other patients prefer to use IV sedation, which will put them into a monitored sleep state.

 During this procedure, with either form of sedation, the patient receives care without any pain whatsoever.
 For wisdom tooth extraction, North & South Carolina dentists in our practice ensure the comfort of their patients through adequate monitoring and state-of-the-art technology.